ices-eg/wg_WGEEL/Misc/data_call_2019/readme.md

 | 1963 | 0 | 1 | 1 |

 **CHECK** All values prior to 2018 were already reported with no change in the current data call.
 Thus, no duplicates were updated.

+### aquaculture

+**MISSING** Aquaculture data was provided in No of Individuals.
+This can no longer be integrated, if possible please provide data as kg per year, as specified in the covering letter.
+Also, pre-grown eels for restocking don't need to be reported.

 ## NETHERLANDS